W4ff1e/hibp_rs/README.md

 hibp_rs = "0.1"
 tokio = { version = "1.0", features = ["full"] } # Required for async support
 ```

+**Note:** You'll need a HIBP API key to use this library.
+Get one at [haveibeenpwned.com/API/Key](https://haveibeenpwned.com/API/Key).

 ## Usage